nancypaucar/DH150-2020W/README.md

 Pros: Search bar

-Cons: Map on the contacts page does not link to Google Maps, Calendar cant be exported
+Cons: Map on the contacts page does not link to Google Maps, Calendar can't be exported

 Severity rating (1)